Multitask Soft Option Learning: INTRODUCTION

-One promising way to capture prior knowledge is to decompose policies into a hierarchy of sub-policies (or skills) that can be reused and combined in novel ways to solve new tasks \citep{dayan1993feudal,thrun1995finding,parr1998reinforcement, sutton1999between,barto2003recent}.
-The idea of \gls{HRL} is also supported by findings that humans appear to employ a hierarchical mental structure when solving tasks \citep{botvinick2009hierarchically,collins2016neural}.
-In such a hierarchical \gls{RL} policy, lower-level, {\em temporally extended} skills yield directed behavior over multiple time steps.
-This has two advantages: \begin{inparaenum}[i)] \item it allows efficient exploration, as the target states of skills can be reached without having to explore much of the state space in between, and \item directed behavior also reduces the variance of the future reward, which accelerates convergence of estimates thereof. \end{inparaenum} On the other hand, while a hierarchical approach can therefore significantly speed up exploration and training, it can also severely limit the expressiveness of the final policy and lead to suboptimal performance when the temporally extended skills are not able to express the required policy for the task at hand \citep{mankowitz2014time}.
+In particular, transfer learning does not require human designed rewards or curricula, instead allowing the network to learn what and how to transfer knowledge between tasks.
+One promising way to capture such knowledge is to decompose policies into a hierarchy of sub-policies (or skills) that can be reused and combined in novel ways to solve new tasks \citep{sutton1999between}.
+This idea of \gls{HRL} is also supported by findings that humans appear to employ a hierarchical mental structure when solving tasks \citep{botvinick2009hierarchically}.
+In such a hierarchical policy, lower-level, {\em temporally extended} skills yield directed behavior over multiple time steps.
+This has two advantages: \begin{inparaenum}[i)] \item it allows efficient exploration, as the target states of skills can be reached without having to explore much of the state space in between, and \item directed behavior also reduces the variance of the future reward, which accelerates convergence of estimates thereof. \end{inparaenum} On the other hand, while a hierarchical approach can significantly speed up exploration and training, it can also severely limit the expressiveness of the final policy and lead to suboptimal performance when the temporally extended skills are not able to express the required policy for the task at hand.